Cache Mode

 There are two types of expiration time to choose from, namely relative time and absolute time

-That is, the time to expire when the cached data is saved, in milliseconds, the above examples are all of this type.
+That is, the expiration time starts when the cache data is saved, in milliseconds.
+The above examples are all of this type.

 expire: 60 * 10 * 1000,